yasen-petrov/axway-open-docs/content/en/docs/amplify_analytics/_index.md

 Amplify Analytics solution helps you to leverage information about your APIs usage to not only manage your technology infrastructure and operations better, but also to generate additional insights for your businesses.
 For more information on Amplify Analytics solution, see **LINK**.

 Operational Insights is part of the Amplify Analytics solution.
-It works on top of the analytics stack, [Elasticsearch, Logstash, and Kibana](https://www.elastic.co/elasticsearch/) (ELK), and its advantage over [API Gateway Traffic Monitor](/docs/apimanager_analytics/analytics_intro/) is that it allowS you to observe millions of requests across different API Gateway instances in a long time frame.
+It works on top of the analytics stack, [Elasticsearch, Logstash, and Kibana](https://www.elastic.co/elasticsearch/) (ELK), and its advantage over [API Gateway Traffic Monitor](/docs/apimanager_analytics/analytics_intro/) is that it allows you to observe millions of requests across different API Gateway instances in a long time frame.

-Operational Insights uses Logstash as the data source (instead of OPSDB) for API Gateway built-in [Traffic Monitor](/docs/apimanager_analytics/analytics_intro/), which resolves the performance and scalability challenges with OPSDB.
+Operational Insights uses Elasticsearch as the data source (instead of OPSDB) for API Gateway built-in [Traffic Monitor](/docs/apimanager_analytics/analytics_intro/), which resolves the performance and scalability challenges with OPSDB.

 ![API Gateway Analytics](/Images/concepts/reporter.png)